d1ndra/illumio-assessment-2024nov/README.md

 ## Assumptions:
-- Tags are the same in bothe the lower and upper case.
+- Tags are the same in both the lower and upper case.
 Eg. `sv_p1` is the same as `sv_P1`.
 The output has the tags in lower case irrespective of the input.
 - Only version 2 of the logs are supported, any logs not of version 2 will be discarded.
 - Each log should have at least 8 fields present.